chilcano/how-tos/doc/virtualization/proxmox-spice-vdagent-virt-viewer.md

 sudo apt install -y qemu-guest-agent spice-vdagent xserver-xorg-video-qxl
 ```

-> `xserver-xorg-video-qxl` is the display driver required for SPICE rendering.
-Without it, the remote-viewer window connects but shows a blank screen.
+> `xserver-xorg-video-qxl` is the display driver for SPICE.
+Without it, `remote-viewer` connects but shows a blank screen.

 **Reboot the VM** to apply the Proxmox configuration changes and activate the agents: